No one is above the law, not even those behind the wheels of million-ringgit machines.

 This comes after media reports revealed that JPJ has compiled a list of over 1,000 luxury vehicles in Malaysia that have gone without valid road tax for an extended period.

-In fact, to date, a total of 154 luxury vehicles have been seized across two rounds of Ops Luxury, conducted in June and July.
+To date, a total of 154 luxury vehicles have been seized across two rounds of Ops Luxury in June and July.